|Program and Application Information|

 The Department of Mechanical Engineering offers graduate programs leading to the M.S. and Ph.D. degrees.
 Graduate work may be concentrated in engineering mechanics, fatigue and fracture, biomechanics and biomaterials, thermal engineering, fluid mechanics, energy, controls, and mechatronics, or engineering materials with an emphasis on plastics, composite materials and nanomaterials.
 Students with a B.S. degree in physics or mathematics may pursue a special graduate program of studies and earn an M.S. degree in Mechanical Engineering.

 Admission to the ME program is granted in a competitive process that is based upon consideration of the student’s undergraduate GPA, test scores, and area of interest.
 Students who have graduated from an accredited institution in the United States with a baccalaureate degree in Mechanical Engineering or a closely related field must possess a GPA of 3.0 or greater for consideration of admission at full standing.
-International students must also provide both the TOEFL (and IELTS) and GRE general test scores before their applications will be considered.
+International students must also provide both the TOEFL (or IELTS) and GRE general test scores before their applications will be considered.
 Minimum requirements for consideration of admission are 79 on the TOEFL ibT or 6.5 on the IELTS, and 300 on the GRE (combined quantitative and verbal) with a minimum quantitative score of 155.

 Research and/or teaching assistantships may be available to qualified students.
 Applicants are considered on the basis of scholarship, potential to undertake advanced study and research, and financial need.
 The availability of research and teaching assistantships is contingent upon current funding levels.